 Each programs’ award points are valued differently, so bringing the programs together would mean finding a conversion ratio for transferring SPG points into Marriott points.
 We’ll have to wait to see how it will work out, and how it will affect redeeming points for rooms and airfare.
 The merger still needs to be authorized by government regulators, so there’s more news to come on that front in the future.

-As a side note, you can earn a 25,000 point sign-up bonus with the SPG credit card from American Express.
+As a side note, you can earn a 75,000 point sign-up bonus with the SPG credit card from American Express.
 That can be transferred to an airline partner, and it should be enough to book a domestic award flight.
-What does the merger mean for this card and cardholders?
-No news yet, but you can still get the card and the bonus points as they will likely retain their current value.